keshavbaweja-git/workshops/aws-privatelink/instructions.md

 ### 10. Test service access via VPC endpoint
 Let's now try accessing the service via the endpoint created.
 ![Access service](.assets/test-service-endpoint.png)
+Success! we have been able to access the ECS service deployed in a different VPC through VPC endpoint service over AWS network backbone, without exposing the service over Internet and also without setting up any network routing between the VPCs.
+Although in this example we had the two VPCs in the same account, this is also applicable similarly to VPCs in different accounts and different regions.